Breaking down what "I have nothing to wear" actually means for your nervous-system.

 Ask a simple question:

-What do I need today to feel like myself?
+What do I need today to feel like myself today?

 Let the answer register physically.